AI-4-Everyone/Visual-TableQA-v2/README.md

-# 🧠 Visual-TableQA: Generating QA Datasets and Synthetic Table Images
+# 🧠 Visual-TableQA: Open-Domain Benchmark for Reasoning over Table Images

 Welcome to **Visual-TableQA**, a project designed to generate high-quality **synthetic question-answer datasets** associated to **images of tables**.
 This resource is ideal for training and evaluating models on visually-grounded table understanding tasks such as **document QA**, **table parsing**, and **multimodal reasoning**.